molee1354/simutils/docs/usage.md

 typedef double*** tensor;
 ```

-Similar to the `vector` and `matrix`, the `tensor` carries along with it the size information, while still preserving the ability to be directly indexed with double square brackets.
+Similar to `vector` and `matrix`, the `tensor` carries along with it the size information, while still preserving the ability to be directly indexed with double square brackets.

 The `tensor` in `simutils` are *column-major* and *1-indexed*, similar to tensor implentations in programming languages like Matlab, Fortran, and Julia.